-Portland Center Stage at The Armory began as OSF Portland, the northern sibling of the Oregon Shakespeare Festival in Ashland.
-After years of planning and preparation, the company was successfully launched on November 12, 1988 with an opening night performance of George Bernard Shaw’s Heartbreak House and a gala celebration.
-With Dennis Bigelow as Artistic Producer, the company grew steadily in its first four years, producing five to six shows each season at the Portland Center for the Performing Arts.
-In the fall of 1992, Pat Patton was named Associate Artistic Director/Portland by OSF, and guided the company's growth for the next two seasons, its last as a branch of OSF.
+Portland Center Stage began as OSF Portland, the northern sibling of the Oregon Shakespeare Festival in Ashland.
+After years of planning and preparation, the company was successfully launched on November 12, 1988, with an opening night performance of George Bernard Shaw’s Heartbreak House and a gala celebration.
+With Dennis Bigelow as artistic producer, the company grew steadily in its first four years, producing five to six shows each season at the Portland Center for the Performing Arts.
+In the fall of 1992, Pat Patton was named associate artistic director/Portland by OSF and guided the company's growth for the next two seasons, its last as a branch of OSF.

-In September 1993, the Festival’s Board of Directors approved a recommendation from its Portland advisory committee that the Portland branch become an independent theater company.
-So after six successful seasons as OSF.
-Elizabeth Huddle was selected as producing artistic director in 1994 to oversee both the artistic and administrative sides of the newly independent company, Portland Center Stage.
+In September 1993, OSF's Board of Directors approved a recommendation from its Portland advisory committee that the Portland branch become an independent theater company.
+So after six successful seasons at OSF, Elizabeth Huddle was selected as producing artistic director in 1994, to oversee both the artistic and administrative sides of the newly independent company: Portland Center Stage.
 1999 marked the launch of Portland Center Stage's JAW New Play Festival, dedicated to developing new work, championing exciting voices, and connecting with the community through the creation process.
 JAW also lifts up local artists of all disciplines, from dance to visual arts, musicians, and more, who are showcased before and after all of the free play readings.

-In April 2004, the company announced a $32.9 million capital campaign to build a new theater complex in the historic First Regiment Armory Annex building, originally built in 1891.
-The facility would house the 590-seat U.S. Bank Main Stage, the 190-seat Ellyn Bye Studio, administrative offices, a rehearsal hall and production facilities.
-The company also continued to rent the 20,000 square-foot warehouse on Front Avenue to construct sets and props.
+In April 2004, the company announced a $32.9 million capital campaign to create a new theater complex in the historic First Regiment Armory Annex building, originally built in 1891.
+The facility would house the 590-seat U.S. Bank Main Stage, the 190-seat Ellyn Bye Studio, administrative offices, a rehearsal hall, a costume shop, and other production facilities.
+The company also continued to rent the 20,000-square-foot warehouse on Front Avenue to construct sets and props.